Reducing the number of Indigenous children in care

 Contact us

-If you need more information in relation to the Act respecting First Nations, Inuit and Métis children, youth and families, please contact:
+If you need more information in relation to the Act respecting First Nations, Inuit and Métis children, youth and families and its implementation, please contact:

 - Phone (toll free): 1-800-567-9604